-Our Speech and Language Therapist is a full-time member of staff based at the school 5 days a week.
+Our Speech and Language Therapist is a full-time member of staff based at the school 4 days a week.
 Speech, language, and communication skills play an important role in a student's school readiness and ability to achieve to their full potential.
 SaLT provides assessment, treatment, support and care for children and young people who have difficulties in these areas.
 Evidence based interventions are run throughout the school year.
 These aim to support the development of receptive and expressive language skills, the development of vocabulary, and social communication skills.
 Examples of these programs include: Lego therapy and Colourful Semantics.
-Interventions are embedded within the school curriculum and benefit all students.
+Intervention may be provided on a 1:1, small group and whole school basis.
+Whole school interventions are embedded within the school curriculum and benefit all students.